Phase Diagram FAQ

 There are two primary ways to access ACerS-NIST Phase Diagrams:

-What is the Phase Equilibria Diagrams CD-ROM Database, Version 3.4?
+What is the Phase Equilibria Diagrams PC Database, Version 4.0?

-Phase Equilibria Diagram CD-ROM Database 3.4 includes 892 new figures and approximately 1400 new phase diagrams and provides experimental and calculated data for an unprecedented range of non-organic material-types pertinent to a wide variety of applications.
-Version 3.4 is available in single and multiple user licenses.
-Version 3.4 includes over 2,500 electronic-only diagrams published since 2008 as well as the information previously printed in the 21-volume book series.
+ACerS-NIST Phase Equilibria Diagrams Database Version 4.0 contains 25,000 phase diagrams and offers full commentary text display in addition to diagram display.
+The new release includes 637 new figures, 1000 new phase diagrams and provides experimental and calculated data for a wide range of non-organic material-types.
+Version 4.0 includes over 5,000 electronic-only diagrams published since 2008 as well as the information previously printed in the 21-volume book series.

 Which license option is right for me?

-There are two licenses available for the ACerS-NIST Phase Equilibria Diagrams CD-ROM Database, Version 3.4:
+There are two licenses available for the ACerS-NIST Phase Equilibria Diagrams PC Database, Version 4.0:

-- Single User License - Select this license if you only need to have ACerS-NIST Phase Equilibria Diagrams CD-ROM Database on one computer.
+- Single User License – Select this license if you only need to have ACerS-NIST Phase Equilibria Diagrams PC Database on one computer.

 What is the ACerS-NIST Phase Equilibria Diagrams Online?